shopware/docs/products/plugins/commercial/custom-pricing.md

 ## Known caveats or issues

 - Price filtering (within the product listing page) will _currently_ not support the overridden prices.
+- ElasticSearch product mapping does not currently support the Custom Pricing data
 - Optional header flags within the core sync API are not supported within the provided endpoint (`indexing-behavior, single-operation`).
 Indexing of any relevant database (product) data is handled on a per-request basis, without the need to specify indexing handling.
+- The 'customerGroupId' parameter within a Custom Pricing API request body is a stub implementation to avoid breaking changes in future versions, and is not currently functional.
+Any data provided for this parameter will not provide an effect to the storefront.